royalapplications/docs/src/products/royalts/reference/connections/vnc-tight.md

 ## Plugin Settings

-To configure the VNC (UltraVNC) plugin settings, open the Plugins Management and click on **Settings** for the VNC (based on TightVNC) plugin:
+To configure the VNC (TightVNC) plugin settings, open the Plugins Management and click on **Settings** for the VNC (based on TightVNC) plugin:

 #### Viewer Path